AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Commands/CAEXElementChangeEventArgs/CAEXParent.md

 CAEXElementChangeEventArgs.CAEXParent Property
 ==============================================
-AutomationML 2.1 APIThe changed CAEXElement's parent.
+The changed CAEXElement's parent.
 This Property should be used, to detect a former parent of a CAEXElement, when the CAEXElement has been deleted and has no associated parent.

   **Namespace:**  [Aml.Engine.CAEX.Commands][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)